rubyonjets/jets/docs/_docs/env-files.md

 ## Environment Specific Variables

-The second word is the `JETS_ENV` value.
+The other `.env` files will be loaded based on value of the `JETS_ENV` environment variable in the machine you're deploying from.
 So:

-* `JETS_ENV=development` corresponds to `.env.development`
+* `JETS_ENV=development jets deploy` will use `.env.development`
-* `JETS_ENV=test` corresponds to `.env.test`
+* `JETS_ENV=test jets deploy` will use `.env.test`
-* `JETS_ENV=production` corresponds to `.env.production`
+* `JETS_ENV=production jets deploy` will use `.env.production`

-These files only get loaded for the configured valued of `JETS_ENV`.
-This allows you to use different environment variables for different environments.
+You can set `JETS_ENV` to any value, depending on whatever you want to name your environment.

 ## Remote Only Variables

-The last example file is `.env.development.remote`.
-The values from this file only get loaded for the deployed remote Lambda Functions.
-It can be useful if you need different values on the lambda function and would like to keep the same `JETS_ENV`.
+If you add ".remote" to the end of the filename, Jets will only load the values to the deployed Lambda environment.
+This can be useful if you need a local and remote version of the same environment.
+For example, you may want both a local and remote dev environment, and have the remote version use AWS RDS.

-To use the remote values also in the `jets console` you can use the `JETS_ENV_REMOTE=1` env variable.
+To use the remote version within the `jets console`, you can use the `JETS_ENV_REMOTE=1` env variable.
 Example:

-    JETS_ENV_REMOTE=1 jets console
+    JETS_ENV=development JETS_ENV_REMOTE=1 jets console

 <a id="prev" class="btn btn-basic" href="{% link _docs/prewarming.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/env-extra.md %}">Next Step</a>